 It is estimated that there are over 60,000 Greek-Australians of Kytherian descent living in Australia and the Kytherian community of Sydney is one of the oldest communities in the country.

-In the dawn of the 20th century, hundreds of Kytherians could not sustain and raise a family on the island due to its small size and mountainous terrain.
+At the dawn of the 20th century, hundreds of Kytherians could not sustain and raise a family on the island due to its small size and mountainous terrain.

 Many were forced to migrate to Australia, since America had made migration policies more strict by that time.
-So Kytherians settled in Sydney and Brisbane instead.
+Kytherians settled in Sydney and Brisbane instead.

 Once there, let yourself be enchanted by Kythera